 Split Tones Tab

 The Split Toning tab offers four sliders, divided into two groups of two: Highlights and Shadows.
-With the two sliders in each group, Hue and Saturation, you control the color that you assign to either the Highlights and Shadows respectively (and independently).
+With the two sliders in each group, Hue, and Saturation, you control the color that you assign to either the Highlights and Shadows respectively (and independently).

 Remember the Sepia toning from the wet darkroom?

 Oh, a nice touch is that the Saturation sliders adapt their color to the selected Hue.
-You may also note that changing the Hue does not have any affect as long as Saturation is set to the default zero position.
+You may also note that changing the Hue does not have any effect as long as Saturation is set to the default zero position.

 Using The Capture One Black & White Tool

 Okay, dawdled long enough, let’s get started.
 Using the Capture One Black & White tool is a 3-staged process:

 I will look into it with you in all its glorious details below.
 But first, I show you the color image I work on today.
 Next, I demonstrate in a number of steps how I got the end result as shown at the beginning (and end) of this post.